Tuesday, May 05, 2009

 31) Do you enjoy scary movies?
 No

 32) Who was the last person that said they loved you?
-Venk
+Snickers

 33) Who was the last person that made you cry?
 Karishma